usydnlp/CONDA/README.md

 3. How to run the baseline models?

-      --- upload the folders in the baseline_models folder to the Google drive
+      --- upload the folders in the baseline_models folder to Google drive

-      --- open the ipynb files in the Colab
+      --- open the ipynb files in Colab

       --- set the path to your own path for storing the model folder